Note: The following is part of a talk delivered at the Critical Mixed Race Studies Conference, DePaul University, November 2014.

 It may be my favorite piece of music ever on TV.
 Below, watch a VIDEO of the “Filipino Concert King and Queen,” Pops Fernandez and her then-husband Martin Nievera, singing “Beauty and the Beast.”
 It’s schmaltzy—especially when they start rotating—but I love it as only a Filipino can.
 For one thing, the two were never so beautiful as in this moment sometime in the mid-90’s, I believe.
 But they are also a prime example of what anthropologist Arjun Appadurai calls the “global culture of the hyperreal.”

 In Modernity at Large, one of the most important books on globalization, Appadurai remarks on the “uncanny Philippine affinity for American popular music,” calling our renderings of the music “hypercompetent reproduction.”
 In other words, we do Western music better than most Westerners.
-To wit, the following examples, the first two mediated through Oprah, another Filipino passion:
+To wit, the following examples, the second mediated through Oprah, another Filipino passion:

-Oprah with Arnel Pineda doing Journey
+♦ Arnel Pineda with Journey

-Oprah with Charise doing Celine Dion
+♦ Oprah with Charise doing Celine Dion

-Pops and Martin doing Celine and Peabo (It’s BELOW)
+♦ Pops and Martin doing Celine and Peabo (It’s BELOW)

-And some more Filipino cover bands on Anthony Bourdain’s great “Manila” show.
+♦ And some more Filipino cover bands on Anthony Bourdain’s great “Manila” show.

 By now Arnel Pineda’s story—a poor, at times homeless Filipino boy replacing Steve Perry as lead singer of Journey—has become almost mythic.
 In one interview he gasps, “Why did they chose me?
 I’m so ASIAN!”
 But there’s no denying he’s hypercompetent.
 In the Charise clip, besides the shock of seeing Oprah’s size next to Charise’s at the end, my favorite moment is watching David Foster—aka The Hit Man, for the loads of pop hits he’s written or produced.
 He’s playing piano for Charise and barely in focus in the background, but when Charise hits the big high note and the audience goes crazy, the smile that crosses his face is as priceless as it is paternal.
 (Charise grew up poor, too, but was never homeless.)
 And finally I’ve always loved—and cringed—at the people introducing Pops and Martin: the seamless flow between Tagalog and English (is there a word as good as “Spanglish” for it?), the over-enthusiasm, the thoroughly American-showbiz “Yeah!”